milvus-io/bootcamp/README.md

 # About Milvus Bootcamp

+> Note: The content of benchmark tests, solutions and application scenarios will no longer be maintained and updated in this project.
+The latest content will be migrated to https://github.com/zilliz-bootcamp

 [English](README.md) | [中文版](CN_README.md)

 Milvus is an intelligent, high-speed vector search engine.
 It is intended to help users deal with challenges of massive-scale unstructured data by the following methods: